-There are several possible reasons for wanting to share - make globally and openly accessible, or with some restrictions if necessary - research or administrative data:
+There are several possible reasons for wanting or needing to share - make globally and openly accessible, or with some restrictions if necessary - research data:

-One way for AU faculty to share data is to submit it to the AU Digital Research Archive - more on that below.
+One way for AU faculty to share data is to submit it to the AU Digital Research Archive.

-AU researchers can specify the AU Digital Research Archive (DRA.american.edu), which has a collection for faculty research, as a vehicle for sharing and archiving their data in a data management plan.
-The AU DRA, launched in the summer of 2015, is based on the Islandora platform, and hosted and operated for AU by the IT group of the Washington Research Library Consortium (WRLC).
-The current dataset size limit is 2 GB per file for uploads through AUDRA's web interface; WRLC can import larger files sent to them on disk (contact me to discuss details if that need arises).
+AU researchers can specify the AU Digital Research Archive (AUDRA.american.edu), which has a collection for faculty-produced research data, as a vehicle for sharing and archiving their data in a data management plan.
+The AUDRA, launched in the summer of 2015, is based on the Islandora platform, and hosted and operated for AU by the IT group of the Washington Research Library Consortium (WRLC).
+The current dataset size limit is 2½ GB per file for uploads through AUDRA's web interface; WRLC can import larger files sent to them on disk (contact me to discuss details if that need arises).

-Since many data management plans require addressing which metadata standard(s) of the researcher's community will be employed in data sharing, it is noteworthy that the AU DRA uses the Metadata Object Description Schema (MODS) for all digital objects it hosts, with the MODS metadata for datasets specifically mapped to elements of the DataCite Metadata Schema that are of specific relevance to datasets, such as file format and geographic location (if applicable).
-These metadata elements, then, are part of the AU DRA platform; additionally, researchers may submit, along with datasets, files containing metadata for them (for example, DDI XML files created with any of the available DDI Tools).
+Since many data management plans require addressing which metadata standard(s) of the researcher's community will be employed in data sharing, it is noteworthy that the AUDRA uses the Metadata Object Description Schema (MODS) for all digital objects it hosts.
+These metadata elements, then, are part of the AUDRA platform; additionally, researchers may submit, along with datasets, files containing metadata for them (for example, DDI XML files created with any of the available DDI Tools).
 See also: Disciplinary Metadata.
 Furthermore, data (and related research outputs) submitted to AUDRA can be assigned globally unique, persistent Digital Object Identifiers (DOIs); see Digital Object Identifiers (DOIs) and their use at American U.